 Sometimes, simple is not best.
 Estate planning should be tailored to meet the needs of your life, and sometimes that life is complicated.
-Advanced estate planning may be right for you.
+High Net Worth estate planning strategies may be right for you.

 A simple plan typically includes a Will, a durable power of attorney, a healthcare power of attorney and/or a living Will.
 But basic estate planning covers basic needs.